MaidulHasan/OrbSpider/README.md

    This project covers almost every frequently used action and process of Web scraping (using scrapy & selenium).
    So if needed, you can use it for reference.

-   I hope my work helps some people, at least to some degree.

 --------------------------------------------------------------------------